KTStephano/StratusGFX/README.md

     StratusGFX/Bin/Ex01_StratusGFX.exe (you should see a forest of red cubes since textures aren't bundled with source) StratusGFX/Bin/StratusEngineUnitTests.exe
     StratusGFX/Bin/StratusEngineIntegrationTests.exe

-### Linux

-The steps will be almost the same except that you can use your system's package manager to install Catch2 and the other third party libraries if you prefer.
-You will still need to do the GL3W header generation step.

 # First Places to Look